guyleonard/genomics_adventure/chapter_2/task_6.md

 >Usage: bwa mem [options] <idxbase> <in1.fq> [in2.fq]

-From this we can see that we need to provide BWA with a set of FASTQ files containing the raw reads (denoted by
-<in.fq> and [in2.fq]) to align to a reference file (unhelpfully this is listed as <idxbase>).
-There are also a number of other options.
-The most important are the maximum number of differences in the seed ('-k' i.e. the first 32 bp of the sequence vs the reference) and the number of processors the program should use ('-t').
+From this we can see that we need to provide BWA with a set of FASTQ files containing the raw reads (denoted by '<in.fq>' meaning required and '[in2.fq]' as optional) and a reference file (unhelpfully this is listed as '<idxbase>') and any other options we wish to change.
+The most important options that we should take notice of, are the maximum number of differences in the seed ('-k' i.e. the first 32 bp of the sequence vs the reference) and the number of threads/processes the program should use ('-t').

 Our reference sequence is in:
 >~/workshop_materials/genomics_tutorial/reference_sequences/ecoli/GCF_000005845.2_ASM584v2_genomic.fna